 - Where to Buy Molasses

-Thanks to the wonderful feedback we have received over the past 14 years, blackstrap molasses appears to be making headlines as one of the best home remedies around!
-We have emails from our readers about blackstrap molasses curing cancerous tumors, fibroid tumors, anxiety, constipation, edema, heart palpitations, anemia, arthritic pain, joint pain, and acne, just to name a few.
+Thanks to the wonderful feedback we have received over the past 15 years, blackstrap molasses is making headlines as one of the best home remedies around!
+We have emails since 1999 from our readers about blackstrap molasses curing cancerous tumors, fibroid tumors, anxiety, constipation, edema, heart palpitations, anemia, arthritic pain, joint pain, and acne, just to name a few.
 It has also been reported that molasses turns gray hair back to its original color and is a wonderful skin softener!
 Blackstrap molasses is also one of the best remedies around to alleviate menstrual cramping.

 1 Tablespoon of Blackstrap Molasses, first thing in the morning.